Question: I'm going to be absent from class on (insert date here)---will I miss

 Answer: No!
 Of course not!
 Well, unless you mean the lecture,

-examples, homework, demonstrations, discussion, and important announcements.
+examples, homework, demonstrations, discussion, important announcements, and possibly

+an in-class quiz.
 I suggest that you arrange to get the notes from someone

 in class on the day that you were absent.